 - What information about customers does Dinova gather?

 - About Cookies

 - Are Children allowed to use the service?

 - EU-US and Swiss-US Privacy Shield

 - Contact Information

 Dinova provides two services:

-Restaurant Search (search.dinova.com and Dinova mobile application): allows users to find Restaurant location that participate in the Dinova Restaurant Network.
-When users purchase at participating restaurants using the Corporate sponsored credit card, the employer receives a rebate.
+Restaurant Search (search.dinova.com and Dinova mobile application): allows users to find Restaurant locations that participate in the Dinova Restaurant Network.
+When users purchase at participating restaurants using their Corporate sponsored credit card, the employer receives a rebate.

 myDinova Rewards Program (my.dinova.com): The myDinova program is a rewards program available to employees of companies who participate in the Dinova program.
 Eligible employees may register to become a participant in myDinova to earn points for purchases made at Eligible Restaurants using the Member’s registered corporate credit card.
 Members may redeem accumulated points for restaurant gift cards through the myDinova website.